Private dance lessons are the most efficient one-on-one learning experience.

 The majority of the students come to class without a partner.
 The classes are arranged so that you either dance with your instructor or with other students in the same class.
 We keep changing partners, so everyone has a chance to dance and meet other students on the dance floor.
 In case you come with a partner and only want to dance with each other, your wish will be granted.

-Rule number one is wearing outfits you feel comfortable with.
+Rule number one is to wear outfits you feel comfortable with.

-Don’t forget that dancing is like a work-out in many ways, so be prepared to move around a lot.
-Shoes are the most important component.
-A leather bottom would be the best option for both your ability to perform dancing steps as well as your safety.
+Don’t forget that dancing is like a workout in many ways, so be prepared to move around a lot.
+Shoes are the most critical component.
+A leather bottom would be the best option for both your ability to perform dancing steps and your safety.
 Rubber soles grab the floor, which makes your dancing less enjoyable and might lead to an injury.
-If you are not ready to invest in specialized dancing footwear, plastic soles would be an acceptable compromise.
+Plastic soles would be an acceptable compromise if you are not ready to invest in specialized dancing footwear.

 If you ARE ready to invest in specialized dancing footwear, please refer to these pictures: